costlund/Buto-Plugin-LabSync/README.md

 Files and folder start with "." except ".htaccess" are not included.
+If linked folders has errors warnings a zip file are corrupted.